 Teach through role-play

 Telling Baby a set of rules verbally is a good place to start.
-What’s even better is reinforcing what you’ve just said by giving him the chance to practice through role-playing.
+What’s even better is reinforcing what you’ve just said by giving them the chance to practice through role-playing.

 Carefully explain the reason for each

-It can be nearly impossible to get a toddler to cooperate if he isn’t fully aware of why his behavior should be different from usual.
-Telling a toddler the reason behind a rule, especially if it hasn’t been sinking in for a while, can help to make the rule more memorable, and may even make him want to follow it more than he has been.
+It can be nearly impossible to get a toddler to cooperate if they isn’t fully aware of why their behavior should be different from usual.
+Telling a toddler the reason behind a rule, especially if it hasn’t been sinking in for a while, can help to make the rule more memorable, and may even make them want to follow it more than they have been.

-You’re Baby’s first role model – it’s no wonder when he starts to act the way you do – even in ways you don’t mean to teach him.
+You’re Baby’s first role model – it’s no wonder when they start to act the way you do – even in ways you don’t mean to teach them.
 If you make a point to follow the rules you’ve asked Baby to follow, it will help reinforce the request.